nttgin/BGPalerter/docs/path-matching.md

 ### Match regular expression with multiple conditions in AND

-If you want to specify multiple conditions in the same match parameter, you can use the positive lookahead construct offered natively by regular expressions.
+If you want to specify multiple conditions in AND in the same match parameter, you can use the positive lookahead construct offered natively by regular expressions.
 A positive lookahead is in the form `(?=exp1)(?=exp2)` where `exp1` and `exp2` are regular expressions Positive lookaheads work also for negative conditions (e.g. `(?!exp)`), but in most of the cases this is redundant with the `notMatch` parameter.

-It is important to notice that often positive lookaheads can be replaced by multiple matching rules.